juxt/modular/lein-template/README.md

 component, routes can be constructed in this way to any known handler in the system, using its keyword and any required arguments.
 See [bidi](https://github.com/juxt/bidi) for more details.

+### ```bootstrap-dashboard```

+Similar to bootstrap-cover above, but uses the bootstrap dashboard example.

+This template adds a [ClojureScript](https://github.com/clojure/clojurescript) compiler component which recompiles the source modifications in the included ```src-cljs``` on every reset.

+The application demonstrates client-side routing, using the cljs version of bidi.